What is diet variation and why is it important?

 Portion sizes and leftovers are measured by a participant or research staff.
 Weighing increases the burden of data collection and is still subject to error.

-Household measures (e.g. spoon sizes) may be associated with errors and variations considerably.
+Household measures (e.g. spoon sizes) may be associated with errors and considerable variations.
 The discrepancies in individual ability to estimate food portions with the use of household measures have been shown to be independent of age, body weight, social status and sex but shown to vary with the food type and true portion size .

 Food photographs (2 dimensional)